deniscenuse/interview/README.md

-# Denis-Ionut Cenuse — DevOps Engineer Candidate
+# Denis-Ionut Cenuse

 Hello!
-My name is **Denis**, and I’m applying for the **DevOps Engineer position** within the *Engineering Excellence & Productivity (EXP)* team within London Stock Exchange Group.

-I’m a cloud enthusiast and I want to evolve my skills into the DevOps world.
+My name is **Denis**, and I’m a cloud enthusiast and I want to evolve my skills into the DevOps world.

 For this coding exercise, I’ve built two implementations of a **log processing application**: one in **Bash** and one in **Python**.
 Both applications have reached their final form on the date of 5th of July.